Abinesh-Thankaraj/Autonomous-Tricycle/README.md

 ![Tricycle Preview](tricycle_preview.jpeg)

-An intelligent **Electric Autonomous Tricycle** designed to provide safe, independent mobility for differently-abled individuals and the general public.
+An intelligent **Electric Autonomous Tricycle** designed to provide safe, independent mobility for differently-abled individuals, autistics and the general public.
 Built with accessibility, comfort, and autonomy in mind.

 ---